Best Examples of ADA Compliant Websites in 2024

 The moment a user lands on the Six Flags site, they can read through their accessibility statement and change up the site to make it easier to navigate and engage with.
 From scaling content and magnifying text to muting sounds and hiding images, there are multiple accessibility options to choose from.

-six flags accessible website
+six flags website

 Common Features Among ADA Compliant Websites